 The Charles H. Herty Medal is a beautiful solid gold medallion awarded annually by the Georgia Section of the American Chemical Society.
 The purpose of the award is to give public recognition to the work and service of outstanding chemists who have significantly contributed to their chosen fields.
 All chemists in academic, government, or industrial laboratories who have been residing in the southeastern United States for at least 10 years are eligible.
 (For this purpose Southeastern United States is defined as the union of the following states: Virginia, West Virginia, Kentucky, Tennessee, Mississippi, Louisiana, Alabama, Georgia, Florida, North Carolina, and South Carolina.)

-Nominations for the 2019 Herty Award are now closed.
+Nominations for the 2023 Herty Medal are now closed.

-The gold Herty medal will be presented at the 85th Herty Award Celebration in September 2019.
-Prof. McElwee-White will also be a guest lecturer at the Annual Herty Medalist Undergraduate Research Symposium (HMURS).
-(Photo Credit: Lisa McElwee-White)
+The gold Herty medal will be presented at the 89th Herty Award Celebration in September 2023.
+Prof. Sherrill will also be a keynote speaker at the Herty Medalist Undergraduate Symposium (HMURS).